SlapOS/slapos/software/apache-frontend/README.apache_frontend.txt

 ~~~~~~~~~~
 Specify if website should be accessed using https only.
 If so, the frontend
 will redirect the user to https if accessed from http.
-Its presence in parameters enable its functionality.
+Possible values: "true", "false".
-This is an optional parameter.
+"https-only" is an optional parameter.
+Defaults to "false".
+Example: true

 path
 ~~~~